 Another perk of the Marriott Bonvoy Business is its transfer program.
 This program allows points redemption for flights and car rentals across a global network of travel partners.

 Each Marriott Bonvoy point is worth 0.8 cents according to The Points Guy’s monthly valuations.
-This is less than the average credit card rewards point, but a fair value among hotel rewards programs.
+This is less than the standard credit card rewards point (1 cent per point), but a fair value among hotel rewards programs.

-While this card comes with fewer perks compared to a general travel rewards credit card, the benefits on offer are so generous that you’ll easily make the $125 annual fee back if you’re a Marriott regular.
+While this card comes with fewer benefits compared to a general travel rewards credit card, its hotel perks are so generous that you’ll easily make the $125 annual fee back if you’re a Marriott regular.

 - Complimentary Silver Elite status.
-Receive 10 percent bonus points and priority late checkout on Marriott stays as well as a dedicated elite reservation line.
+Receive 10 percent bonus points and priority late checkout on Marriott stays as well as a dedicated elite reservation line and other benefits.

 - Earn one free night.
 Earn an additional free night award after you spend $60,000 in purchases on your card in a calendar year.

 - Elite night credits.
 Fast track to the next elite status level with 15 elite night credits.

 - Premium Internet access.
 Get complimentary in-room Internet access at participating locations.

 - Free anniversary stay.
 Receive one free night award every year after your card account anniversary at a Marriott property costing no more than 35,000 points.